 Another thing these interviews do is humanize models who are often in very dehumanizing situations.
 One of the biggest objections to BDSM is that it positions women as objects to be used and abused, which then encourages rape culture.
 Kink.com does a great job of using and abusing those women (and men) and then making it very, very clear that no matter what you just saw on screen, these models are human beings who are just as worthy of respect as you are.

 And that’s the key, isn’t it?

 The balance between degrading fantasy and real life respect is a delicate one.
 By doing BDSM the right way, Kink.com has managed to not only find that balance but actually go above and beyond.
-For a viewer who gets off on degradation with escorts in Miami but is concerned with the rights of women and not perpetuating rape culture, Kink.com is one well-known ethical porn company.
+For a viewer who gets off on degradation with escorts from sites like scarletblue.com but is concerned with the rights of women and not perpetuating rape culture, Kink.com is one well-known ethical porn company.

 And for this feminist who has struggled herself with balancing a love of pornography with her values, I have one message for all the other porn companies out there:

 Isn’t it way past time you got on the Kink bandwagon?